Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 ![Architecture](Images/architecture-UML.png)
 The above diagram demonstrates dependancies and communication between all devices of our project.
 Every request passes through the database API on the Processing app, and when needed recieves a request to pull information from the database.
 No device has access to storage apart from the API.
 This is a security concern as it allows only valid requests to alter files in persistant storage, and it is a modularity concern as there is a strict contract devices must adhere by to add or request data.

-## Object-oriented design of key subsystems
+## OBJECT-ORIENTED DESIGN OF KEY SUBSYSTEMS

 Our [initial UML diagram](Images/first_uml.png) from one of our initial meetings was limited.
 During each sprint, the object oriented design of our product were changed depending on the tests that we had passed.
 In this section, we will explain the object oriented design of each of our key subsystems, while considering where there could be room for improvement during future sprints.